boyi-liu/Federated-Learning-Simulation/README.md

-# A Simple Async FL Simulation Framework
+# A Simple FL Simulation Framework

 A *simple and easy-to-extend*
-asynchronous federated learning (AFL) simulation framework.
+federated learning (FL) simulation framework.

+We support both synchronous and asynchronous federated learning simulation.

 The asynchronous simulation is based on a prior queue.
 + Insert training-finished clients into the prior queue based on supposed finished time
 + Pop the first item in the prior queue
 + Update the simulated wall-clock time based on the item

-We also provide simulation of synchronous federated learning like FedAvg.

 ## Getting Started